DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-ChuaCGian/README.md

 - I learned the basics for Rules of Inference.
 - I learned how to solve the logical equations.
 - I learned what the word Tautology meant and how to solve for them.

+## Week 4
+- I learned about Vacuous and Trivial Proof
+- I learned about Proof by Contraposition and Contradiction
+- I learned about Proof by Induction